 We started this week with more market volatility, this time originating from the oil market.
 Brent crude fell from USD 46 per barrel (pb) to USD 31.7pb in the morning of March 9 on the back of news that Saudi Arabia will increase production to over 10 million barrels per day in April.
-This represents around 10% of global supply and is up from 9.7 million barrels per day previously.
+This represents around 10% of global supply and is up from 9.7 million barrels previously.
 Saudi Arabia will also offer as much as a 20% discount for buyers.
 More importantly, this move has broken the Organization of the Petroleum Exporting Countries’ (OPEC’s) cooperation with Russia in recent years to support energy prices by limiting output, and has triggered fears of an oil price war.
 As a result of the drop in energy prices, Asian equities started March 9 with another round of significant correction of around 3-5% in the morning.
 10-year U.S. Treasury yields fell to below 0.5%.

 In terms of the economic impact, lower energy prices are problematic for energy companies and commodity-exporting emerging markets.
 There are those who could potentially benefit from lower energy prices.
 For instance, the transportation sector could see lower fuel costs, although their concerns right now would be on lower load factors as air travel continues to be undermined by the outbreak.
 Consumers could also see higher disposable income if their fuel costs are cheaper.
 Again, the outbreak may weaken demand if people are staying at home.
 Energy-importing markets with persistent current account deficits, such as India, could also see a smaller import bill, leading to a smaller current account deficit.